Lifts & Terrain

 Kagura Ski and Snowboard Terrain

-The combined Mt Naeba ski area is rather large in comparison to other Japanese ski resorts, and Kagura in its own right has a sizeable area.
+The combined Mt Naeba ski area is rather large in comparison to other Japanese ski resorts, and the Kagura skiing and snowboarding in its own right is rather sizeable with 23 runs and 21 lifts.

 The vertical drop is the longest in Japan at 1,225 metres, but only one small part of the ski area has continuous vertical, and most of the Tashiro and Kagura zones only have about 300 metres of vertical drop.
-The vertical is also somewhat misleading because it makes the assumption that the top lift is open and that there is adequate snow cover to be able to ski down to the base of the Mitsumata ropeway.
+The vertical is also somewhat misleading because it makes the assumption that there is adequate snow cover to be able to ski down to the base of the Mitsumata ropeway.

-Kagura has three distinct zones: Mitsumata; Kagura; and Tashiro.
+Kagura skiing has three distinct zones: Mitsumata; Kagura; and Tashiro.

 Mitsumata is just a small area with four lifts (as well as the ropeway up from the car park).
 The area has a few green and red (intermediate) runs, but it’s mainly used as a thoroughfare for Kagura.

 Kagura is the middle part of the ski resort and also the highest.
-The zone includes 6 lifts and runs for all ability levels and has the best tree skiing and off-piste skiing.
+The zone includes 6 lifts and runs for all ability levels and has the best tree skiing, off-piste skiing and backcountry access.
 Kagura also features the thigh burning Kagura gondola beginner course.

-Naeba are interconnected via a super long gondola that takes 20 minutes, the Dragondola.
+Mt Naeba: Interconnection with Naeba Kagura and Naeba are interconnected to form the Mt Naeba Ski Area via a super long gondola that takes 20 minutes, the Dragondola.
 Unfortunately the Dragondola only runs from 9am to 3:30pm, so you’ll need to keep an eye on the time if travelling between the two ski resorts.
 If you need to head back to your Naeba accommodation, be aware that it can take an intermediate skier or boarder about 75 minutes to get from the top of the Mitsumata ropeway to the Dragondola on the other side of Kagura ski resort.
 Thankfully the routes are incredibly well sign-posted in English (and with dragon signs!).

 Kagura Lifts

-You can buy a common lift ticket for Mt Naeba (ie Kagura and Naeba ski resort) for ¥5,000 for an adult and ¥2,500 for a child (2011 rates).
-An adult ticket for just Kagura is ¥800 cheaper.
+Lift Tickets You can buy a common lift ticket for Mt Naeba (ie Kagura and Naeba ski resort).
+An adult ticket for just Kagura is a little cheaper.
 It’s also possible to purchase one time tickets for the ropeways, the gondola or the lifts.

 Considering the significant vertical drop at Kagura, the snow conditions vary significantly.
 During warm spells it can get very sloppy down low, and commonly the ski out to the Mitsumata carpark is closed due to lack of snow cover.